Anjesh-shni/Arcane-tech/arcane_web/README.md

-# arcane_web
+# Arcane_web

-Arcane Technology is start-up company run by the group of Developer.
+Arcane Technology is a start-up company run by the group of Developer.

 ## Getting Started